react-declarative/react-declarative/docs/auto/interfaces/IActionFabSlot.md

 isVisible: (selectedRows: RowData[], payload: Payload) => boolean | Promise<boolean>
 ```

+Determines if the element is visible based on the selected rows and payload.

 ### isDisabled

 ```ts
 isDisabled: (selectedRows: RowData[], payload: Payload) => boolean | Promise<boolean>
 ```

+Determines whether a specific feature is disabled based on the selected rows and payload.